-Over the last 5 years, we have used recruitment marketing techniques in conjunction with Community Care to improve our visibility to encourage applicants to Norfolk.
-With our recent Ofsted findings and a newly stabilised leadership team, we have the ingredients to tell an increasingly positive story and make NCC a more attractive proposition.
-We will continue to work with Community Care as our agency provider and through use of advertorials, targeted emails and adverts provide a renewed focus on our recruitment campaigns.
-We are planning a Community Care Live event in September to continue to maintain our presence in the market with potential candidates.
-We are increasing our capability within HR to include permanent resource with a focus on recruitment marketing.
+- 2.1.1 Over the last 5 years, we have used recruitment marketing techniques to improve our visibility to encourage applicants to Norfolk.
+With our recent Ofsted findings and a newly stabilised leadership team, we have the ingredients to tell an increasingly positive story and make NCC a more attractive proposition. - 2.1.2 We have worked with Community Care for 18 months as our strategic recruitment partner and through use of advertorials, targeted emails and adverts it has provided a renewed focus on our recruitment campaigns.
+We attended the Community Care Live event in September to continue to maintain our presence in the market with potential candidates.
+We have had a good response to the two masterclasses we ran, one on Transformation and the other on the Boarding School Pathfinder for looked after children.
+Our two roundtable discussions about the Norfolk Institute for Practice Excellence and the development for Independent Reviewing Officers attracted large audiences.
+We will be doing a full review of our attendance at this event over the coming weeks. - 2.1.3 We have increased our capability within HR to include permanent resource with a focus on recruitment marketing. - 2.1.4 Since April our recruitment activity for non NIPE roles has been: